jbirddog/blue/README.md

 ## Blue in Blue (bib)

-1. When all done
-   1. Rename blue.asm to bootstrap.asm
-   1. Rename bib.b to blue.b
-   1. Use bin/bootstrap to build bin/blue from blue.b

-### bib - After Merge

 1. Factor macros more
 1. Factor ops more
 1. ifeq needs to r> addr of byte to set, then needs to set byte (needs b!)